Lockheed P-38 Lightning: High-speed compressibility problems

 In 1941, flutter was a familiar engineering problem related to a too-flexible tail, but the P-38's empennage was completely skinned in aluminum rather than fabric and was quite rigid.
 At no time did the P-38 suffer from true flutter.
 To prove a point, one elevator and its vertical stabilizers were skinned with metal 63% thicker than standard, but the increase in rigidity made no difference in vibration.
 Army Lieutenant Colonel Kenneth B. Wolfe (head of Army Production Engineering) asked Lockheed to try external mass balances above and below the elevator, although the P-38 already had large mass balances elegantly placed within each vertical stabilizer.
 Various configurations of external mass balances were equipped, and dangerously steep test flights were flown to document their performance.
 Explaining to Wolfe in Report No. 2414, Kelly Johnson wrote, "the violence of the vibration was unchanged and the diving tendency was naturally the same for all conditions."
 The external mass balances did not help at all.
 Nonetheless, at Wolfe's insistence, the additional external balances were a feature of every P-38 built from then on.

 Johnson said in his autobiography that he pleaded with National Advisory Committee for Aeronautics to do model tests in its wind tunnel.
 They already had experience of models thrashing around violently at speeds approaching those requested and did not want to risk damaging their tunnel.
-Gen. Arnold, head of Army Air Forces, ordered them to run the tests, which were done up to Mach 0.74.
-The P-38's dive problem was revealed to be the center of pressure moving back toward the tail when in high-speed airflow.
-The solution was to change the geometry of the wing's lower surface when diving to keep lift within bounds of the top of the wing.
+Gen. Arnold, head of USAAF, ordered them to run the tests, which were done up to Mach 0.74.
+The P-38's dive problem was revealed to be the center of pressure moving back toward the tail when in high-speed flight.
+The solution was to change the geometry of the wing's lower surface when diving to keep the lift within bounds on the top of the wing.
 In February 1943, quick-acting dive flaps were tried and proven by Lockheed test pilots.
 The dive flaps were installed outboard of the engine nacelles, and in action, they extended downward 35° in 1.5 seconds.
 The flaps did not act as a speed brake; they affected the pressure distribution in a way that retained the wing's lift.